 The Developmental Behavioral Pediatrics Research Network (DBPNet) is a collaborative scientific and clinical research network that fosters interdisciplinary research in developmental and behavioral pediatrics to advance clinical practice, optimize health and functional status of children with developmental and behavioral concerns and disorders, including children with ASD and other developmental disabilities.
 The Children’s Hospital of Philadelphia has been the awardee since 2010.

 The HW-RN is an interdisciplinary research network aimed at improving our understanding of factors contributing to the possible increased risk of overweight and obesity among children with Autism Spectrum Disorder (ASD) and other special health care needs.
-This network will develop a research agenda, conduct research using existing datasets and/or health records and disseminate research findings to increase prevention efforts, improve health care delivery services, and improve the health and wellbeing of children and adolescents with ASD and other special health care needs.
+The network developed a research agenda, conducts research using existing datasets and/or health records and disseminates research findings to increase prevention efforts, improve health care delivery services, and improve the health and wellbeing of children and adolescents with ASD and other special health care needs.
 The MCH HW-RN will also identify surveillance opportunities, and develop approaches to test the initial efficacy, feasibility and acceptability of an intervention program designed to reduce excessive weight among children and youth with ASD and other special health care needs.

 The Autism Intervention Secondary Data Analysis Studies Program supports research on evidence-based practices for interventions to improve the health and well-being of children and adolescents with autism spectrum disorder (ASD) and other developmental disabilities, utilizing exclusively the analysis of existing secondary data.